verdx/Example1libstreaming20/README.md

 Shows how to start receiving video streams from given IPs, using `StreamingRecord`.
 It also uses the UI classes in the library, such as `ViewStreamActivity` to visualize the streams, and `StreamListAdapter` and `StreamDetail` to create a RecyclerView where the incoming IPs are displayed.

-To use this example, write the IPs you want to be receiving streams from in the box and swipe down on the list to load them.
-Once they are loaded, any stream started by those devices will be received.
-Press on the list element to open an activity to watch the stream.
+To use this example, press on the list element to open an activity to watch the stream whenever a stream is received.
+For it to be received, this device's IP(shown in the main screen) must be inserted in the destination IPs on a sender(Example2-sender or Example3)

 ### Example 3